MJoergen/SDCard/README.md

 # SDCard

 This repository contains a portable OpenSource SDCard controller for FPGAs written in VHDL.
 I'm writing my own implementation because I've looked at several other implementations, and they all seemed lacking in various regards (features, stability, portability, simplicity, etc.).

 The SDCard controller in this repository is a complete rewrite from scratch, and is provided with a [MIT license](LICENSE).

+This implementation only supports the 4-bit SD mode, i.e. it doesn't support the 1-bit SD mode, nor does it support the SPI mode.
+There are plenty of open-source implementations that support SPI mode.
+It is aimed at being fast (high-speed), small, and portable.

 ## Resources
 The [doc](doc) folder contains useful resources, including